List of Farm to Market Roads in Texas (400–499): FM 443

 Farm to Market Road 443 (FM 443) is a 12.3 mi route in DeWitt and Gonzales counties.
 The road starts at an intersection with SH 111 (just east of US 183) in the settlement of Hochheim in DeWitt County.
 Paralleling the Guadalupe River, the road enters Gonzales County near the settlement of Dreyer.
 FM 443 then starts to travel on a zig-zagging route north where it intersects FM 533.
 In the community of Kokernot, FM 443 ends at US 90 Alt.

-The highway was designated on July 9, 1945, running from the community of Dozer via Kokernot to SH 200 (now US 90 Alternate).
-On December 16, 1948, the road was extended south to the DeWitt-Gonzales county line.
+The highway was designated on July 9, 1945, running from the community of Dozer via Kokernot to SH 200 (now US 90 Alt.).
+On December 16, 1948, the road was extended south to the DeWitt–Gonzales county line.
 It was brought to its current length on July 21, 1949, when the southern terminus was moved to what is now its current terminus.

 FM 444

 Farm to Market Road 444 (FM 444) is a 30 mi route in the northeastern quadrant of Victoria County.
 The road is shaped as an arc around the city of Victoria and travels through a very sparse area.
 The only other state-maintained roads that FM 444 intersects throughout its trip are at its southern terminus, FM 1686, at an interchange with I-69/US 59 in Inez, and its northern terminus at US 77.